2020-21 AP Course Audit: What You’ll Need to Do

 - Starr, Cecie, Ralph Taggart, Christine Evers, and Lisa Starr.
 Biology: The Unity and Diversity of Life.
 15th edition.
 2019.
 National Geographic/Cengage Learning.

 - Urry, Lisa A., Michael Cain, Steven Wasserman, Peter Minorsky, and Jane Reece.
 Campbell Biology, AP Edition.
-2017.
+12th edition.
+2021.
 Pearson.

 - Urry, Lisa A., Micheal Cain, Steven Wasserman, Peter Minorsky, and Jane Reece.
 Campbell Biology.
 11th edition.
 2018.
 Pearson.